HafizhArrasyiidS/hhfiezh/README.md

 - Smooth animations and modern UI

 ## 🛠️ Technologies Used
-- HTML, CSS, JavaScript
+- HTML, CSS, TypeScript
 - Tailwind CSS for styling
-- React.js for frontend development
+- NextJs for frontend development
 - Vercel for deployment

 ## 📸 Screenshots